Sinopec to sell $17.5 billion retail stake in privatization push

 “Definitely this is an area that has room for growth,” James Roy, associate principal of Shanghai-based business consultancy China Market Research Group, said of Sinopec’s non-fuel business.

-Other investors include Fosun International, China gas supplier ENN Energy Holdings Ltd and white goods maker Haier Electronics Group Co Ltd.
+Other investors include Fosun International (0656.HK), China gas supplier ENN Energy Holdings Ltd (2688.HK) and white goods maker Haier Electronics Group Co Ltd (1169.HK).

-“The addition of private-sector capital is highly complementary to a state-owned business,” Sinopec Chairman Fu said.
+“The addition of private-sector capital is highly complementary to a state-owned business,” Sinopec (600028.SS)(SNP.N) Chairman Fu said.

 Sinopec has signed agreements with multiple Chinese firms this year to expand the spectrum of services offered by its petrol stations.
 The companies include Tencent Holdings, delivery service firm S.F.
 Express, retailer Ruentex Group, e-commerce firm YHD.com and Taiping Insurance Group.